 Is there anything better than crispy, crunchy fried chicken fingers?
-My recipe for Nana’s Fried Chicken Fingers is ridiculously easy to make and comes with a choice of two dipping sauces – honey mustard and spicy ketchup.
+My recipe for Nana’s Crispy Fried Chicken Fingers is ridiculously easy to make, ready in just 30 minutes, and comes with two irresistible dipping sauces: honey mustard and spicy ketchup.

-For years, whenever we’d grab a quick bite to eat with our grandkids, I didn’t even have to ask the youngest what she wanted – it was always chicken nuggets.
-She’s a much more adventurous eater these days, but back then, it didn’t matter where we were dining – it was always chicken nuggets.
+For years, whenever we’d grab a quick bite with our grandkids, I didn’t even have to ask my youngest what she wanted – it was always chicken nuggets.
+She’s a much more adventurous eater now, but back then, it didn’t matter where we were dining.
+It was always chicken nuggets.
 Even better if they came with a “prize” in the box.

-Well, I can’t guarantee a prize with these, but I can guarantee that your kids, whether they’re 3 or 83, will love Nana’s Fried Chicken Fingers.
+Well, I can’t guarantee a prize with these, but I can guarantee that your kids (whether they’re 3 or 83) will love these homemade chicken fingers even more than the restaurant versions.

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.